- Cloud firmware settings

 GPS location recording

-– Live view: Under the live view, you will see a message letting you know GPS location recording is off over the map.
+– Liveview: Under the live view, you will see a message letting you know GPS location recording is off over the map.
+(GPS location recording off)

 – Camera list (Map view): The vehicle’s location will not show on the map.

-– Video playback: Under the video player, you will see a message letting you know GPS location recording is off over the map.
+– Video playback: Under the live view, you will see a message letting you know GPS location recording is off over the map.

 – GPS Tracking: The server will not save tracking data.

-– Geo-Fencing: No alerts will occur, hence the Live event upload file will not be created.
+– Geo-Fencing: No alerts will occur, hence live event upload file will not be created.

 – GPS time correction: It is not affected by either turning it on or off.